Who we are

-The former Vice-President and Head of Information of Lederne Norway, now Political Advisor for the elected presidency, holds several positions as Head of Information at national and local level.
-Among others, for the Oslo City Council, the Norvegian Bankers' Association and the Norvegian Organisation of Civil Servants.
-Furthermore, he works as a journalist for the Norwegian Broadcasting Corporation and Jarlsberg daily newspaper.
+The former Vice-President and Head of Information of Lederne Norway, now Political Advisor for the elected presidency, has held several positions as Head of Information and communication at national and local level.
+Among others, for the Oslo City Council, the Norwegian Bankers' Association, The Directorate of Norwegian Customs, Oslo University Hospital and the Norwegian Organisation of Civil Servants.
+Furthermore, he has, among others, worked as a journalist for the Norwegian Broadcasting Corporation and Fremtiden daily newspaper.

 With his background in journalism, communication and psychology, he is eager to strenghten CEC's contribution to public debates on management issues.

 Deputy Secretary General (CFE-CGC France)

 With a background in IT consulting in an international company, Catherine Houlmann has committed herself early to European Affairs.
 As the Vice-President of her federation FIECI-CGC, she has founded eTIC in 1999, the CEC federation of ICT sectors which she presided during more than 10 years.
 At the same time, she served as CEC Vice-President in charge of federations and developed the “CEC Sectoral Platform” to better take part in the European Social Dialog.